flipacholas/Architecture-of-consoles/articles/game-boy.md

 {{< /float_block >}}
 {{% inner_markdown %}}

-The APU allows to store **32 custom wave-forms** to be heard from its forth channel.
-Each wave is composed of a 4-bit sample that will be played repeatedly.
+The APU allows to define a **custom wave-form** to be heard from its fourth channel.
+The wave is composed of 32 4-bit samples which are stored in a wavetable.

 This channel also allows to control its frequency (enabling to produce different musical notes from the same sample) and volume.

 {{% /inner_markdown %}}
 {{< /tab >}}